 - One that takes inspiration from nature, or

-- One that allows you to incorporate something meaningful to you and your partner, or
+- One that allows personalisation, including incorporating something meaningful to you and your partner, or

 In short, it will mean your wedding will be like no other because it’s tailored for you!

-Ikebana-inspired flowers are great for couples who love one of the following wedding styles:
+Ikebana-inspired wedding floral designs are great for any one of the following wedding themes:

 - Modern Contemporary